FloSchuberth/cSEM/cran-comments.md

 * ubuntu-20.04 (x86_64-pc-linux-gnu (64-bit)); R-current (R 4.2.2)
 * ubuntu 20.04 R-devel, R-current (R 4.2.2)

-I also tested using devtools::check() with default arguments.

 There was no issue.

-## Check results on all platforms
+I also tested the package using devtools::check() with default arguments.

-0 ERRORs | 0 WARNINGs | 1 NOTE
+00 errors ✔ | 0 warnings ✔ | 2 notes ✖

+N  checking dependencies in R code (3.5s) Namespace in Imports field not imported from: 'Rdpack'
+     All declared Imports should be used.
+The Rdpack package is required for referencing.

+N  checking package dependencies (3.7s)
+   Imports includes 21 non-default packages.
+   Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
+Move as many as possible to Suggests and use conditionally.

+I checked the dependencies and they are all required.

 ## Other issues